Bellator MMA: History

 Bellator was founded in 2008 by Chairman and CEO Bjorn Rebney.
 Under Rebney's ownership, Bellator events were structured around single-elimination tournaments.
 In December 2011, Viacom purchased majority ownership of Bellator.

-In May 2014, Bellator hosted the company's inaugural pay-per-view event from the Landers Center.
+In May 2014, Bellator hosted the company's inaugural pay-per-view event, Bellator 120, from the Landers Center in Southaven, Mississippi, a suburb of Memphis, Tennessee.
+The event was headlined by Quinton "Rampage" Jackson vs. Muhammed "King Mo" Lawal.

 In June 2014, it was announced that both Chairman/CEO Bjorn Rebney and President Tim Danaher were relieved of their positions.
 Rebney was succeeded by Strikeforce founder Scott Coker.
 Under Coker, Bellator would drop its season-long tournament format in early 2015, transitioning into more of a traditional, single-fight event schedule.
-Since 2018, Bellator hosts divisional grand-prix tournaments.
+From 2018 through 2023, Bellator has also hosted divisional grand-prix tournaments.